jdeluyck/kcoreorg-website/_posts/2013/2013-04-07-dell-xps-13-and-debian-sid.md

 In Opera you can just set the default zoom level.
 I put this at 120%, everything is readable now.
-For Thunderbird, I can advise installing the [ViewAbout](https://addons.mozilla.org/en-us/thunderbird/addon/viewabout/) extension, and then looking in View -> ViewAbout -> about:config for the setting layout.css.devPixelsPerPx, and setting this to "1.2".
+For Thunderbird, I can advise installing the [ViewAbout](https://addons.mozilla.org/en-us/thunderbird/addon/viewabout/) extension, and then looking in View &rarr; ViewAbout &rarr; about:config for the setting layout.css.devPixelsPerPx, and setting this to "1.2".
 For XTerm, I added this to .Xresources (in my home directory):

 ```text